 Standing seam is the premier choice in residential metal roofing.
 It is also the most expensive; around two or three times the cost of corrugated metal panels and asphalt shingles, and about 10% to 20% more than metal shingles like interlocking steel and aluminum tiles and shakes.

 Standing seam offers unbeatable value (through durability, longevity, energy-efficiency, and style) that is hard for any other roofing material to match.
 Let’s explore this in further detail:

 The current national average cost to install a standing seam metal roof on a typical single-family house can range between $10.50 and $16.50 per square foot or $1,050 and $1,650 per square.
 This assumes a professional and warrantied installation of G-90 galvanized steel or Galvalume 26-gauge or 24-gauge (better) steel panels finished with the factory applied Kynar 500 paint finish.
 Aluminum panels finished with Kynar 500 paint are also an option and may cost slightly more than steel.

 When estimating the total cost of a project: For a typical 2,000 square foot roof, it will cost between $21,000 and $33,000 for a complete installation including all the materials and supplies, professional application, product and workmanship warranty, and any necessary building permits for the job.
 Removal and disposal of the old roof may be extra, depending on the extent of additional work required to complete the job.

 G-90 Galvanized Steel is the most popular or most-often used option for residential standing seam roofs.
 The “G” here refers to the amount of the zinc plating, as in .90oz per square foot.

 Cost of Materials and Important Nuances on Pre-Cut vs. Custom-Fabricated Metal Panels

-Therefore, if going with the national average, their prices will normally fall in the range of $9.00 to $12.00 per sq. ft. to install the system on a typical house.
+Therefore, if going with the national average, their prices will normally fall in the range of $10.50 to $16.50 per sq. ft. to install standing seam metal roof on a typical house.